haydarDev495/Animation/README.md

 # AnimationApp
-Use pods : Spring, NVActivityIndicatorView
+was used pods like: Spring, NVActivityIndicatorView